open-telemetry/opentelemetry.io/content/en/blog/2022/jaeger-native-otlp/index.md

 this change.
 To better make a data-informed decision, [we have put together a short 4-question survey](https://forms.gle/aUuJg5DQwNzncJ4s8).

-- Are you an OpenTelemetry user currently sending data to Jaeger?
-- Are you using the Jaeger client exporters, or have you already made the switch to OTLP?
-- How painful will it be for you to migrate to native OTLP with Jaeger?
-- Are you using the Jaeger agent?
-Can you use a collector sidecar instead?
-- How much time do you think you need to migrate?

 Your input will help us to choose how long to deprecate before removal.

 A